Adopted by the Board of the Foundation for Baltic and East European Studies on 27 September 2018

 - financial dependence

 The Foundation’s Board may decide on exceptions to the above rules if there are particular reasons.
 Primarily counted as such a reason is the need for exclusive expertise of great importance for the handling of the matter.
 A person with a Conflict of interest may then be allowed to participate in dealing with the matter, but not in a decision.
 This must (in the same way as reporting of Conflict of interest) be entered in the record of meetings at which the matter is handled.

 Reporting of Conflict of interest

 Those who are aware of any circumstance that may be assumed to constitute Conflict of interest regarding themselves must voluntarily disclose it.
 Anyone who is aware of a circumstance that may be assumed to constitute a Conflict of interest for a person involved in the handling of the matter must disclose it if the person concerned has not drawn attention to the circumstance.
 This open spirit safeguards objectivity and impartiality in handling of matters, and also outsiders’ confidence that this is being done.

 Handling of Conflict of interest

-Investigation of whether Conflict of interest exists must always be included on the agenda for the Board and also for the agendas of the delegations and committees that work on the Board’s behalf.
-Whether Conflict of interest exists is settled by the Board or delegations and committees respectively on a case-to-case basis.
+Investigation of whether Conflict of interest exists must always be included on the agenda for the Board and also for the agendas of the committees that work on the Board’s behalf.
+Whether Conflict of interest exists is settled by the Board or committees respectively on a case-to-case basis.

 A person with a Conflict of interest may not handle the matter, that is, take any preparatory action or participate in settling the matter.
 The person with a Conflict of interest must leave the room when the matter is discussed.
 However, a member who has reported Conflict of interest may be asked about factual circumstances relating to the application or other matter in question if the Chair finds that this is required to obtain sufficient information on the matter.
 If the Chair has a Conflict of interest, a special Chair of the meeting for the matter concerned may be appointed.